 If you use Storage Management Services (SMS) as your backup application, you must reinstall NetWare, then restore files from a backup.
-See Restoring Data from a Server in the Storage Management Services Administration Guide.
+See Restoring Data using SBCON in the Storage Management Services Administration Guide.

 After you install the new hard disk you can use ConsoleOne to configure the disk.
-For more information about configuring the disk, see Setting Up and Configuring Novell Storage Services in the Novell Storage Services Administration Guide.
+For more information about configuring the disk, see Configuring NSS in the Novell Storage Services Administration Guide.